aqariio/furnishings/README.md

-Furnishings is a mod that adds various new medieval-style building and decoration blocks to the game.
+Furnishings is a mod that adds various medieval-style building and decoration blocks to the game.